SoftwareAG/cumulocity-remote-access-local-proxy/docs/DEVELOPER.md

 Project tasks can be run via the `invoke` command.
 But before the command is installed you need to install all the python dependencies by running:

+To install the dependencies via pip, navigate to the project folder and execute:

 ```sh
 pip3 install -r requirements.txt -r requirements-dev.txt
 ```